GuyBalmas/kubernetes-exercises/cluster-maintenance/01-etcd-backup-restore/README.md

 ![img.png](../../images/cluster-maintenance/2.png)

-we will use etcd `api v3`, along with the required arguments, which are specified in the `etcd` static pod's manifest:
+We will use etcd `api v3`, along with the required arguments, which are specified in the `etcd` static pod's manifest:
 ```bash
 # take a snapshot named `snapshot.db`
 sudo ETCDCTL_API=3 etcdctl snapshot save snapshot.db \